edmundask/FlamingGrowl/README.markdown

 1. Download FlamingGrowl
 2. Copy the files to your application folder
 3. Set up flaming_growl.php configuration file to meet your needs
-4. Make sure that you have [Growl for Windows](http://www.growlforwindows.com/) installed and the specified port open on your computer (default port is 25053)
+4. Make sure that you have [Growl for Windows](http://www.growlforwindows.com/) installed and the specified port open on your computer (default port is 23053)
+5. Don't forget to adjust Security settings in [Growl for Windows](http://www.growlforwindows.com/) (allow notifications from websites, add at least one password).

 # Usage